 It’s a question that many travellers are still asking to this day.
-As we dive headlong into summer holiday season, it’s an important question to ask yourself.
+Is buying travel insurance really worth the bother?
 Thanks to the guys over at Panoramic Villas, I’ve got everything you need to know…

 Is it worth purchasing travel insurance?

 Unfortunately, there isn’t a simple answer to this question, but our informative post aims to answer all questions surrounding:

 - Travel insurance statistics and industry provider figures.

 - How much travel insurance companies actually pay out and why.

 - The top 10 travel insurance providers that are worth taking notice.